sagemath/trac_to_gh/Issue 2144.md

 # Issue 2144: hex constants do not work as expected

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2144

 Original creator: rpw